DhiruPranav/Getdata-CleanData/README.md

 ### Description of the Output
-- The output from run_analysis.R is a tidy data set, in an output file named "**TidyDataSet.txt**".
+- The output from Run_analysis.R is a tidy data set, in an output file named "**TidyDataSet.txt**".
 - The output file is *space-delimited*.
 - The output file contains a total of 181 lines (1 header + 30 Subjects x 6 Activities each)